grafana/k6-docs/src/data/markdown/translated-guides/en/04 Test authoring/02 Recording a session/01 Browser recorder.md

 ## Having trouble?
 Try the HAR converter

-Under the hood, the browser recorder generates the script with the [HAR converter](/test-authoring/recording-a-session/har-converter/).
+Some users have reported `413` errors trying to upload long recordings.
+In these cases, the easiest fix is to use the [HAR converter](/test-authoring/recording-a-session/har-converter/), which powers the browser recorder.

 The HAR converter creates a k6 script from the HTTP requests included in a HAR file.

-For certain edge cases, the HAR converter will catch some behavior that the browser recorder won't.
+Besides avoiding the `413` error, the HAR converter catches some edge-case behavior that the browser recorder won't.
-For example, the browser extension won't record other tabs or pop-up windows.
+For example, the browser extension doesn't record other tabs or pop-up windows.

 If you need to capture this information or are having a problem recording a request, try the HAR converter.
 If the error persists with the HAR converter, please provide detailed information about the problem [in a new issue](https://github.com/k6io/har-to-k6/issues).